bharathpatnaik/bharathpatnaik/README.md

 <p style="font-family:Copperplate, Papyrus, fantasy">
 I have over 8 years of experience in building data intensive pipelines.
 I had collaborated with companies like Nike, Disney, Macy's to build Big Data applications.
-I also had a chance to help a few startups with setting up their AWS infra and enabled them to deliver SaaS products.
+I could help a few startups with setting up their AWS infra and enabled them to deliver SaaS products.
 </p>

 </div>